Honolulu homeless robot temperature testing

 Occurred: January 2022

-Honolulu's police department has been using a robotic dog to take the temperatures of homeless people, according to VICE.
+Honolulu's police department use of a robotic dog to take the temperatures of homeless people sparked controversy, with critics describing the practice as 'inhuman' and 'dystopian'.

 Operator: Honolulu Police Department